-$$x{5} \iff (x{4} \lor ab{5}) \land \neg ab'{5}$$ (70.16)
+$$x{5} \iff (x{4} \lor ab{5}) \land \neg ab'{5}$$ (16)

 It should be emphasized though that the models of a causal theory are not made up merely of truth value assignments which satisfy the equations in the theory.
-Since each equation represents an autonomous process, the content of each individual equation must be specified in any model of the theory, and this can be encoded using either the graph (as in Figure 70.1) or the generic description of the theory, as in Equation 70.8.
+Since each equation represents an autonomous process, the content of each individual equation must be specified in any model of the theory, and this can be encoded using either the graph (as in Figure 1) or the generic description of the theory, as in (8).
 Alternatively, we can view a model of a causal theory to consist of a mutually consistent set of submodels, with each submodel being a standard model of a single equation in the theory.

-70.4.3 Action Calculus
+4.3 Action Calculus

-These tests and derivations are based on a symbolic calculus [Pearl 1994b, 1995] to be described in the sequel, in which interventions, side by side with observations, are given explicit notation and are permitted to transform probability expressions.
-The transformation rules of this calculus reflect the understanding that interventions perform local surgeries as described in Definition 70.3, i.e., they overrule equations that tie the manipulated variables to their preintervention causes.
+These tests and derivations are based on a symbolic calculus (Pearl, 1994a, 1995) to be described in the sequel, in which interventions, side by side with observations, are given explicit notation, and are permitted to transform probability expressions.
+The transformation rules of this calculus reflect the understanding that interventions perform "local surgeries" as described in Definition 3, i.e., they overrule equations that the manipulated variables to their pre-intervention causes.

-Let X, Y, and Z be arbitrary disjoint sets of nodes in a DAG G. We denote by $G{\overline{X}}$ the graph obtained by deleting from G all arrows pointing to nodes in X. Likewise, we denote by $G{\underline{X}}$ the graph obtained by deleting from G all arrows emerging from nodes in X. To represent the deletion of both incoming and outgoing arrows, we use the notation $G{\overline{X}\underline{Z}}$.
-Finally, the expression $P(y \mid \hat{x}, z) \stackrel{\Delta}{=} P(y, z) \mid \hat{x}/P(z \mid \hat{x})$ stands for the probability of Y = y given that Z = z is observed and X is held constant at x.
+Let X, Y, and Z be arbitrary disjoint sets of nodes in a DAG G. We denote by $G{\overline{X}}$ the graph obtained by deleting from G all arrows pointing to nodes in X. Likewise, we denote by $G{\underline{X}}$ the graph obtained by deleting from G all arrows emerging from nodes in X. To represent the deletion of both incoming and outgoing arrows, we use the notation $G{\overline{X}Z}$ .

-Theorem 70.2 Let G be the directed acyclic graph associated with a Markovian causal theory, and let $P(\cdot)$ stand for the probability distribution induced by that theory.
-For any disjoint subsets of variables X, Y, Z, and W we have the following rules:
+Theorem 2 Let G be the directed acyclic graph associated with a Markovian causal theory, and let $P(\cdot)$ stand for the probability distribution induced by that theory.
+For any disjoint subsets of variables X, Y, Z, and W we have:

-• Rule 1 (Insertion/deletion of observations):
+Rule 1 (Insertion/deletion of observations):